 In establishments like the Javanese Language Institute in Surakarta, this unsuitable mindset may have an impact on the intercultural environment and working atmosphere.
 This conduct is also evident in how the Dutch are treated in the wayang tradition, where they are frequently depicted as giants (buto), a reflection of the wayang people's discontent with the Dutch colonization and dominance in Java (Pitoyo 2009; Supeni 2016).
 The delicate political relationship between Surakarta Sunanate and the Dutch at that time might also lead to inappropriate behavior towards the Dutch.
 Many examples, such the denial of Winter's offer of a position in academia and the essays written by R.Ng.
-Ranggawarsita criticizing the Dutch Government (Any, 1980; Any, 1980b).
-Ultimately, the Surakarta Sunanate, particularly towards the Dutch in the realms of literature and politics exemplifies the intricate dynamics and conflicts that characterized the relationship between these two organizations in the colonial era.
+Ranggawarsita criticizing the Dutch Government, demonstrate the unethical attitude of the Surakarta Sunanate, particularly towards the Dutch Government (Any, 1980; Any, 1980b).
+Ultimately, the Surakarta Sunanate's unfavorable treatment of the Dutch in the realms of literature and politics exemplifies the intricate dynamics and conflicts that characterized the relationship between these two organizations in the colonial era.
 Mangkunegara IV may have responded to this circumstance by attempting to modify the prevailing moral attitude or ethos to align more closely with the principles of harmony & social justice, considering the religious and cultural diversity of the context.
 One possible explanation for Mangkunegara IV's decision to engage in social transformation was his desire to rejuvenate the moral principles within his kingdom.